 Alzheimer's is a brain disease that causes a slow decline in memory, thinking, and reasoning skills.
 The most common early symptom of Alzheimer's is difficulty remembering newly learned information because Alzheimer's changes typically begin in the part of the brain that affects learning.
-As Alzheimer's advances through the brain, it leads to increasingly severe symptoms, including disorientation, mood and behavior changes; deepening confusion about events, time and place; unfounded suspicions about family, friends and professional caregivers; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.
+As Alzheimer's advances through the brain, it leads to increasingly severe symptoms, including disorientation; mood and behavior changes; deepening confusion about events, time, and place; unfounded suspicions about family, friends, and professional caregivers; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.
 People with memory loss or other possible signs of Alzheimer's may find it hard to recognize they have a problem.
-Signs of dementia may be more obvious to family members or friends.
 There are ten warning signs that individuals often experience that are associated with Alzheimer's or another form of dementia.